Self-Similar One-Dimensional Quasilattices: Self-same quasilattices

+The naive formula for the number of distinct $s$-fold self-same lattices is then the ratio of the area of these two fundamental domains: $|(1-\lambda_{+}^{s})(1-\lambda_{-}^{s})/(\lambda_{+}^{s}\lambda_{-}^{s})|$.
+This answer is almost correct, but requires the following correction.
+The $n_{1}=n_{2}=0$ quasilattice is singular, and is actually a pair of quasilattices that are nearly identical to one another: see Appendix \ref{singular}.
+The pair of quasilattices only differ at the very middle, where one lattice has the sequence ``$LS$" while the other has ``$SL$".
+Beyond this middle pair of intervals, the two quasilattices are reflection symmetric and identical to one another.
+When ${\rm det}\,\tau=+1$, these two sequences each inflate into themselves ({\it i.e.}\ they are both $1$-fold self-same); and when ${\rm det}\,\tau=-1$, they inflate into each other ({\it i.e.}\ they are $2$-fold self-same).
+Taking this correction into account, we find that the number of quasilattices that are $s$-fold self-same with respect to $\tau$ is given by

 But this result is not yet what we want, since it includes quasilattices that are self-same after $s$ inflations, but were already self same after $r$ inflations, where $r$ is a divisor of $s$.
-After we remove these "reducible" cases, we are left with the number $\langle N_{s}\rangle$ of {\it irreducible} $s$-fold self-same quasilattices.
-The number $\langle N_{s}\rangle$ is divisible by $s$, since the irreducible $s$-fold self-same quasilattices are grouped into families of size $s$ which cycle into one another under $\tau$-transformation, and which we will call "$s$-cycles."
-So the most natural thing to count is the number of $s$-cycles, $\langle N_{s}\rangle/s$: in Table 2, we tabulate the number of $s$-cycles for the four important scale factors catalogued in Table 1.
-Note that self-same quasilattices are examples of fixed points in the torus parameterization; in this context, the number of irreducible $s$-cycles in the golden ratio case (Case 1) was previously computed in \cite{BaakeHermissonPleasants, HermissonRichardBaake}.
+After we remove these ``reducible" cases, we are left with the number $N_{s}'$ of {\it irreducible} $s$-fold self-same quasilattices.
+The value of $N_{s}'$ may be determined iteratively by the formula

+The number $N_{s}'$ is divisible by $s$, since the irreducible $s$-fold self-same quasilattices are grouped into families of size $s$ which cycle into one another under $\tau$-transformation, and which we will call ``$s$-cycles."
+So the most natural thing to count is the number of $s$-cycles, $N_{s}'/s$. in Table II, we tabulate the number of $s$-cycles for the four important scale factors catalogued in Table I. Note that self-same quasilattices are examples of fixed points in the torus parameterization; in this context, the number of irreducible $s$-cycles in the golden ratio case (Case 1) was previously computed in \cite{BaakeHermissonPleasants, HermissonRichardBaake}.